 Reducing social and health inequalities is possible, represents a good investment, and has strong public support.

 Financing Health Promoting Services - an information guide

 This document is the first stage of an online information tool on financing health promoting services.
 The guide originated from an initiative by the Coalition of Partners of the WHO European Region.

-This document will serve as a basis for the online tool highlighting how to overcome existing gaps in investment in health promoting services by providing concrete, ‘out-of-the-box’ examples of how investment can be mobilised.
-The online tool is expected to be available before the end of 2019.
+This document served as a basis for an online Financing e-Guide highlighting how to overcome existing gaps in investment in health promoting services by providing concrete, ‘out-of-the-box’ examples of how investment can be mobilised.
+The e-Guide is available here: health-inequalities.eu/financing-e-guide

 Annual Report 2018 - 2019

 Our annual report 2018 - 2019 is available here.